aroxburg/livelesson-git/README.md

         git rebase: command to change the history of a commit git rebase <BRANCH>: incorporate change from BRANCH into current branch, eg stay on feature branch then run 'git rebase develop'
             Resolve merge conflicts manually
-            Then git add the corrected filed
+            Then 'git add' the corrected file(s)